-Denice Pitt CEO Online Education Services (OES) has held this position since the company formed in 2011.
+Denice Pitt, CEO of Online Education Services (OES), has held this position since the company formed in 2011.
 Her previous roles were President and Country Head of Aegis Australia, and Vice President of Operations, Chief Operating Officer and CEO of the UCMS Group Ltd, as well as National Customer Service Manager of Optus.
 She is a Non-Executive Director for Firbank Grammar and previous Non-Executive Director for Good Shepherd Microfinance.

 Under Denice’s leadership, OES was named BRW Fastest Growing Company in 2015.
 It was also under her leadership that OES has been accredited as an Aon Hewitt Best Employer for four consecutive years and awarded the prestigious ‘Best of the Best’ award in 2017.
 A values based leader, and gender equality advocate, Denice uses her role to create a work culture that values balance and outcomes over attendance.

 How have digital technologies changed education over the last ten years?

 Online education is now part of mainstream teaching and learning.
 Most education institutions offer some form of online or blended teaching modes to students.
 This has enabled more people to access high quality education – students want study to suit their lifestyle.

 Over the past decade, we’ve seen widespread adoption of mobile devices, the proliferation of social media and a boom in start-ups, which has really matured the online education industry.
 This has allowed education to be more personalised to student’s needs, meaning they can choose when, where and how they access their studies.

 This demand for education online means that the traditional ways of doing things have been reimagined to provide the best service to students in digital environments.

 How does OES open up opportunities for a more diverse group of students to have access yo a quality education?